 The point is simple – SOPs are everywhere in your agency and should govern almost everything that you do.
 Chaos reigns when you don’t have them.

-Using a project management tool is as important as implementing SOPs into your agency.
-One of the best features of Bonsai is its reliable project management tool.
-It has built-in time tracking and task management features that can help you achieve a smooth internal process.
+Using a project management tool is as important as implementing SOPs in your agency.
+One of Bonsai's best features is its reliable project management tool.
+It includes built-in time tracking and task management features that help you achieve smooth internal processes.

 Here's how Bonsai can enhance your team's project management capabilities effectively:

-Time tracking in an agency setting is important because it allows your team members to log the time they spend on their tasks accurately.
-Project managers can easily see their time entries in the dashboard.
+Time tracking in an agency setting is important because it allows your team members to log the time they spend on tasks accurately.
+Project managers can easily see their time entries on the dashboard.

 Learn more about Bonsai's time tracking features